gansidui/supertonic/README.md

 ## License

-This project’s sample code is released under the MIT License. - see the [LICENSE](https://github.com/supertone-inc/supertonic?tab=MIT-1-ov-file) for details.
+This project's sample code is released under the MIT License. - see the [LICENSE](https://github.com/supertone-inc/supertonic?tab=MIT-1-ov-file) for details.

 The accompanying model is released under the OpenRAIL-M License. - see the [LICENSE](https://huggingface.co/Supertone/supertonic/blob/main/LICENSE) file for details.